New Zealand's Prime Minister To Take A Baby Break

 Ardern was reported to be a reluctant leader of New Zealand's ruling Labour party.
 She hadn't been shy in sharing her concerns about balancing politics with family and home life.
 Ardern was elected leader of Labour in early August, less than eight weeks before the national election in September.
 Fresh, charismatic and able to appeal to young voters, "Jacinda-mania" gave Labour a new face.

 She also made headlines when she fended off questions about her plans for motherhood.
-Shortly after she was unanimously elected as leader of the Labour party in August 2017, a TV show host, Mark Richardson, asked her whether it is OK for a PM to take maternity leave while in office?
+Shortly after she was unanimously elected as leader of the Labour party in August 2017, a TV show host, Mark Richardson, asked her whether it is OK for a PM to take maternity leave while in office.

-According to the Guardian, Ardern insisted that it was "unacceptable" for women to be questioned in the workplace about their plans for motherhood:
+According to The Guardian, Ardern insisted that it was "unacceptable" for women to be questioned in the workplace about their plans for motherhood:

 "Ardern, visibly angry, defended the right of New Zealand women to keep their child-bearing plans private from their employer, a position upheld by the Human Rights Act of 1993, which states it is illegal for an employer to discriminate against a current or potential employee on the grounds of being pregnant or wanting to have children in the future."